 So the shorts that I normally find the most relaxing to wear either going to be made of a light, softer material like viscose for instance, or any fabric that is a hybrid with a material called elastane in it.
 Elastane is a fiber that gives even the toughest of fabrics, like a stiff cotton denim, the ability to be stretched.
 The outcome is the freedom to move without discomfort and without the fabric stopping you from doing whatever you want.

 My favorite pair of shorts right now is easily my New Look shorts which are made of viscose.
-They have a small white polka pattern on a black background, with frill all around the hem, hitting around the middle of my thighs.
-They are just perfect as they have enough stretch to move in any way I want, and because they are flattering because they fit right and the frills give me a nice dimension of width on my hips, and therefore less width on my waist.
+They have a small white polka pattern on a black background, with a frilly hem, hitting around the middle of my thighs.
+They are just perfect as they have enough stretch to move in any way I want, and they flatter because they fit right and the frills give me a nice width dimension on my hips, and therefore less waist width.

-So go for the kind of shorts that don’t squeeze you so much that it will no longer flatter you or most importantly make you feel good.
+So go for shorts that don’t squeeze you so much that it will no longer flatter you or most importantly make you feel good.

 Low, Mid or High Rise?